KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    `Command Line` runner using the basic options.
 Otherwise, click **Show advanced options** to expand the list of configuration options.
    <img src="teamcity-plugin-5.png" alt="Expanding all configuration options of the Command Line runner" width="706" border-effect="line"/>

-5. Fill in the fields using this description.
+5. Fill in the fields using the [Command Line](https://www.jetbrains.com/help/teamcity/command-line.html#General+Settings) runner description from the TeamCity documentation portal.

-   **Step name** uniquely identifies this step among other build steps.

-   **Execute step** configures the build condition that will trigger this build step.

-   **Working directory** sets the directory for the build process.
-For more information, see the [TeamCity](https://www.jetbrains.com/help/teamcity/2021.2/build-working-directory.html) documentation.
-You can leave this field empty if the `Checkout directory` parameter is specified on the **Version Control Settings** tab.

-   From the **Run** list, select the **Custom script** option.

-   In the **Custom script** editor, write a script that adds a custom `qodana.yaml` to the working directory.
+   In the **Custom script** editor, paste a script that adds a custom `qodana.yaml` to the working directory.
 In the example below, the script appends the following inspection exclusions to the configuration file:

    ```shell